xphx/master-thesis/evaluation/main.typ

 We decided to exclude Qt6 and CoreGraphics from our benchmarks since they turned out to be very slow in many cases and made visualizations harder.

 Since Vello CPU is a Rust-based renderer, we had to create C bindings#footnote[https://github.com/LaurenzV/vello_cpu_c] to properly integrate it into the harness.
 We also decided that another intriguing research question was how Vello CPU compares against other Rust-based CPU renderers in particular, as none were included in the original benchmarking harness.
-To this end, we also created C bindings#footnote[https://github.com/LaurenzV/raqote_c]#footnote[https://github.com/LaurenzV/tiny_skia_c] for `tiny-skia`#footnote[https://github.com/linebender/tiny-skia] and `raqote`#footnote[https://github.com/jrmuizel/raqote], the two currently most commonly used CPU renderers in the Rust ecosystem.
+To this end, we also created C bindings#footnote[https://github.com/LaurenzV/raqote_c]#footnote[https://github.com/LaurenzV/tiny_skia_c] for `tiny-skia`#footnote[https://github.com/linebender/tiny-skia] and `raqote`#footnote[https://github.com/jrmuizel/raqote], the two currently most commonly used CPU renderers in the Rust ecosystem. `tiny-skia`is more or less a direct port of a small subset of Skia to rust, while raqote is a from-scratch implementation that does still borrow many ideas from Skia.
 To make the comparison fair, all crates have been compiled with the flag `target-feature=+avx2` on x86 so that the compiler can make use of AVX2 instructions.
 On ARM, no additional flags were necessary since the compiler can assume that NEON intrinsics are available by default.

 The operational semantics of the benchmark suite are very simple.
 Each test will be rendered to a 512x600 pixmap.
 When starting a test, the harness will enumerate all possible configurations and make repeated calls to render the shape with the given settings.
 In order to prevent caching, each render call introduces some randomness by for example varying the used colors and opacities or by rendering the shape in different locations on the canvas.
 The harness will perform multiple such render calls and use the measured time to extrapolate how many render calls can be made in 1 millisecond using that specific configuration.
 To prevent outliers, we repeat this process ten times for each test and always choose the best result.

 In the following, we will show plots that display the benchmark results for a select number of configurations.
 For each configuration, we show the results of the given test across all shape sizes to make it easy to see the scaling behavior.
 It is important to note that for easier visualization, the *time axis is always log-scaled* which has the consequence that large differences in rendering times are visually not as pronounced and can only be noticed by looking at the individual time measurements.
+For multi-threaded rendering, we also show the speedup factor in comparison to single-threaded rendering.

 == Single-threaded rendering
 === Filling
 We begin the analysis by looking at single-threaded rendering and considering the simplest test case, filling a pixel-aligned rectangle with a solid color.
 The results are visualized in @solid-fill-recta.
 There are two points worth highlighting in this figure as they represent a trend that, as will be shown soon, apply to most test cases.

 #figure(
-  image("assets/plot_fill_Solid_RectA.pdf"),
+  image("assets/st_fill_Solid_RectA.pdf"),
   placement: auto,
   caption: [The running times for the test "Fill - Solid - RectA".]
 ) <solid-fill-recta>